Page Updated!

 St. Peter Claver

-will once again be joining together for Mass and Eucharistic Procession.
-Mass will take place at St. Peter Claver at 10:00 am.
+will once again be joining together for Mass and a Eucharistic Procession.
+Mass will take place at Saint Thomas More Church at 10:30 am.

-After Mass, we will process with the Blessed Sacrament from St. Peter Claver (1060 Central Ave W, St. Paul, MN 55104), down the sidewalk of Lexington Avenue, to Saint Thomas More for Benediction.
+After Mass, we will process with the Blessed Sacrament from Saint Thomas More, down the sidewalk of Lexington Avenue, to Saint Peter Claver (1060 Central Ave W, St. Paul, MN 55104) for Benediction.
 After, there will be an informal time of fellowship!

 A DISPLAY OF UNITY